SML0127/DistributedWeb-Crawler-and-Data-Management-Systemfor-Web-Data/README.md

 Distributed Web Crawler and Data Management System for Web Data
 =============

-This is a root page for Distributed Web Crawler and Data Management System for Web Data.
+This is a root github repository for Distributed Web Crawler and Data Management System for Web Data.

 <br>